-At this year’s general election, you could vote in two referendums.
+At last year’s general election, you could vote in two referendums.
 You could vote on whether the recreational use of cannabis should become legal.
 You could also vote on whether the End of Life Choice Act 2019 should come into force, giving people with a terminal illness the option of requesting assisted dying.

 Starting a citizens initiated referendum